3b1b/manim/README.md

 On a Windows system, make sure to replace `$PWD` with an absolute path to manim.

 Note that the shipped Docker image contains the bare requirements to run manim.
 To transform the Docker container into a fully-functioning development environment, you will have to edit your personal Dockerfile a bit.
-For a guide to create your own personal Docker image, consult []
+For a guide to create your own personal Docker image, consult [this guide to Dockerfiles](https://www.howtoforge.com/tutorial/how-to-create-docker-images-with-dockerfile/).